telerik/xaml-docs/controls/radgridview/columns/celltemplate-and-celledittemplate.md

 Although the example above illustrates defining either CellTemplate or CellEditTemplate, it is possible to set them both for one and the same column.
 The exact implementation depends entirely on the specific requirements.

-If you want ot set a CellTemplate in code-behind, you can check [this help article]({%slug gridview-columns-defining-columns%}) for reference.
+If you want to set a CellTemplate in code-behind, you can check [this help article]({%slug gridview-columns-defining-columns%}) for reference.

 >tipHaving DataMemberBinding set to StartingDate, the aggregation, sorting, grouping and filtering operations on this column will be done based on the StartingDate property.